Mushfiqur-Rahman-Robin/Mushfiqur-Rahman-Robin/README.md

 ### Hi there, This is [Mushfiqur Rahman][website] 👋

 ## I'm a full-stack data scientist with a passion for history, economy, and the stock market.
-I am always eager to stay on top of new AI advancements and discoveries.
+I am always eager to stay up-to-date with the latest AI advancements and discoveries.

 - 🏁 My goal is to be a full-stack data scientist with MLOps skills.
 - 🔭 I contributed to **two research papers** as the **first author!**